Dixie Fire: Closures and evacuations

 On July 21, evacuation orders were issued for Butte Meadows in northeast Butte County and the west shore of Lake Almanor in Plumas County, while the east shore of Almanor and the town of Chester were under an evacuation warning.
 By July 24 evacuation orders were extended to Greenville, Crescent Mills, Taylorsville, and other communities along the Feather River canyons east and west of the fire, as well as Bucks Lake, Meadow Valley and parts of Quincy.
 As of July 25, about 7,400 people in Plumas County and 100 people in Butte County had been evacuated.

-On August 3, Chester, Lake Almanor Peninsula and Hamilton Branch were evacuated as the fire advanced north toward Lassen National Park, bringing the total number of people evacuated to 26,500.
+On August 3, Chester, Lake Almanor Peninsula and Hamilton Branch were evacuated as the fire advanced north toward Lassen National Park.
 On August 4 evacuation orders were issued in southwest Lassen County, particularly the areas south of Highway 44 and Mountain Meadows Reservoir, and evacuation warnings for Westwood and Pine Town.
+The total number of people forced to evacuate by the Dixie Fire reached more than 9,500 by August 9.

 Lassen Community College served as a major evacuation site for residents of Plumas and Lassen Counties.
 Meanwhile, dormitory residents and student athletes at the college were evacuated to Humboldt State University.
-On August 16, Lassen County Sheriff Officials identified and forcibly removed residents of Plumas County from their camp at Lassen College.
+On August 16, Lassen County Sheriff Officials identified and forcibly evacuated residents of Plumas County from their camp at Lassen College.
 The Lassen County Health and Social Services Department later clarified that evacuees from all counties were welcome at Lassen College and the Lassen County Sheriff's Department promised to investigate the circumstances surrounding the removal of evacuees.

 On July 24, Lassen National Park was closed to backcountry camping, and the Warner Valley and Juniper Lake areas were closed to all visitors.
 On August 5, the entire park was closed to visitors as the Dixie Fire burned into the eastern side of the park.

 As of August 2, State Routes 32, 89, 147, 36, and 70 were closed to through traffic in the area of the Dixie Fire.

-A list of previous evacuation orders is available from Cal Fire.

 Air pollution

 Smoke from the Dixie Fire caused unhealthy air quality throughout the Western United States.
-On August 6 in Salt Lake City the small airborne particulates (PM2.5) level spiked to more than 3 times the federal standard, and caused the area to temporarily have the worst air quality in the world.
-The particulates causing the poor air quality in Utah came from the Dixie and other fires.
+On August 6 in Salt Lake City the small airborne particulates (PM2.5) level spiked to more than three times the federal standard, and caused the area to temporarily have the worst air quality in the world.
+The particulates causing the poor air quality in Utah came from several Western US wildfires, including the Dixie Fire.
 In early August, the Colorado Department of Public Health and Environment reported unhealthy air pollution levels in much of the state.

 While not attributed specifically to the Dixie Fire, air quality in New York City was poorer than usual during the summer of 2021 due to wildfires in the western U.S.